shibali24/m1_shibali/README.md

 Going forward, I’d like to:
 - Record more sounds to expand the state space beyond five
 - Adjust transition probabilities to reflect smoother or more surprising sequences
-- Add more control over the combination modes (so I can choose how often overlaps or mixes happen) as opposed to just choosing it randomly.
+    - maybe that includes maybe the probability itself can be randomly generated

 ---
 ## Citations